turbot/steampipe-mod-aws-top10/docs/index.md

 # AWS Top 10 Best Practices Mod

-Run individual configuration, best practices controls or top 10 benchmarks for AWS services.
+Run individual configuration and security controls or full benchmarks for top 10 best practices controls across all your AWS accounts using Steampipe.

 ## References